tess-snyk/snyk-azure-workshop/README.md

 ]
 ```

+## Part 1: From Code...

-## Step 1 Import a GitHub repository to Azure repos
+## Lab 1 Import a GitHub repository to Azure repos

 In order for us to import a public GitHub repository into Azure repos we will need to gather the following information and pass those as parameters.
 Make sure you are alreday logged into the Azure portal from the CLI as per above